Costco eye exams: How are they different?

 Do you need a membership to get an eye exam at Costco?

-No, you do not need a membership to schedule a Costco eye exam.
-In fact, since most Costco eye doctors are independent, non-members will pay the same price for an eye exam as members.
+No, you do not need a membership to schedule an eye exam at Costco.
+In fact, since most Costco eye doctors are independent, non-members will pay the same price for an exam as members.

 But the same can’t be said for vision-related products.
 Costco owns and operates the optical centers inside their stores, so you will need an active membership to buy glasses, contact lenses or eye care products.